 This easy vegan broccoli soup is a such delicious way to eat more of this green vegetable.
 It tastes similar to a broccoli and cheddar soup, but without all the heavy cream and cheese.
 It’s also surprisingly easy to make and naturally gluten-free.

-This creamy vegan broccoli soup is the perfect way to initiate the beginning of one of my favorite time of the year: the soup season!
-Miso ramen soup, Thai curry carrot soup or Creamy vegan cauliflower soup, any type of soups are consistently a hit in my house and that’s why I’m always ready to create more of them.
+This creamy vegan broccoli soup is the perfect way to initiate the beginning of one of my favorite times of the year: the soup season!
+Any type of soups are consistently a hit in my house, but the creamy ones are a special favorite.

 Why you should make this vegan broccoli soup!